1992 San Diego Chargers season: Week 10: at Kansas City Chiefs

-A late field goal proved to be the difference, as the Chargers lost a defensive struggle and saw their winning streak stopped at four games.
-The Chiefs led 3–0 in the opening quarter when Derrick Thomas sacked Humphries, forcing a fumble that Thomas recovered himself on the Charger 15 Christian Okoye scored five plays later.
+The Chiefs led 3–0 in the opening quarter when Derrick Thomas sacked Humphries, forcing a fumble that Thomas recovered himself on the Chargers 15.
+Christian Okoye scored five plays later.
 In the 2nd quarter, Thomas stopped another drive with a third down sack.
-The Chargers forced a punt and moved to the Chief 47, from where a Humphries bomb was brought in by Lewis for an apparent touchdown.
+The Chargers forced a punt and moved to the Chiefs 47, from where a Humphries bomb was brought in by Lewis for an apparent touchdown.
 However, Broderick Thompson was flagged for holding, negating the score.
 Thomas then picked up his third and fourth sacks of the half on consecutive plays, forcing another fumble that the Chiefs recovered.
 Following a Nick Lowery field goal, Kansas City led 13–0 at the break.

-The Charger offense improved in the second half.
+The Chargers offense improved in the second half.
 On their second possession, they drove 80 yards in 8 plays for a touchdown.
-Derrick Walker had 3 catches for 41 yards on the drive, scoring from the 14 yard line.
+Walker had 3 catches for 41 yards on the drive, scoring from the 14-yard line.
 After forcing a punt, San Diego had another long touchdown drive, this time 90 yards in 9 plays.
 Humphries hit Jefferson in stride up the right sideline for 51 yards to move into Chiefs territory, converted a 3rd and 15 with an 18-yard pass to Miller, then found Harmon for 24 yards on 3rd and 9.
 Butts scored from a yard out on the next play, putting the Chargers ahead 14–13 early in the final quarter.
-After the Chiefs twice went three-and-out, either side of a Butts fumble, Harmon took a Humphries pass for 31 yards, and San Diego reached a 3rd and 1 on the Chief 45.
+After the Chiefs twice went three-and-out, either side of a Butts fumble, Harmon took a Humphries pass for 31 yards, and San Diego reached a 3rd and 1 on the Kansas City 45.
 With Butts out of the game, Harmon was stopped for no gain and Ross opted to punt.
-Two further punts followed, before Kansas City took over on their own 33 with 3:18 to play.
+Two further punts followed, before Kansas City took over on its own 33 with 3:18 to play.
 Dave Krieg completed three consecutive passes, positioning his team for Lowery's game-winning 36-yard field goal with 54 seconds to play.
 The Chargers began their final drive on their own 20.
 Harmon got out of bounds for an 11-yard gain on the first play, but Humphries was sacked on the next, before Dale Carter made a game-clinching interception.

 Humphries completed 20 of 35 for 294 yards, with a touchdown and an interception.
 He was sacked six times, and fumbled twice.
 The Chargers outgained Kansas City 295–211, but committed all four of the game's turnovers.
-Following this defeat, San Diego were two games behind Denver and one behind Kansas City in the AFC West.
+Following this defeat, San Diego was two games behind Denver and one behind Kansas City in the AFC West.